+- 13. Caterer

+- 14. Carpet and upholstery cleaning service

+- 15. Exterminating and pest control service

+- 16. Farm implement sales and service

+- 17. Fuel dealer

+- 18. General rental center

+- 19. Human resources consulting service

+- 20. Industrial launderer

+- 21. Janitorial service

+- 22. Landscaping service

-- 19. Linen and uniform supply - 20.
-Management and business consulting service - 21.
-Marijuana provisioning center established and operated by the holder of a Township marijuana provisioning center permit and which has been issued a marijuana provisioning center State Operating License that is valid and effective, subject to the required conditions stated in this Ordinance - 22.
-Medical Marijuana Secure Transporter established and operated by the holder of a Township Medical Marijuana Secure Transporter permit and which has been issued a Medical Marijuana Secure Transporter State Operating License that is valid and effective, subject to the required conditions stated in this Ordinance - 23.
-Medical Marijuana Safety Compliance Facility established and operated by the holder of a Township Medical Marijuana Safety Compliance Facility permit and which has been issued a Medical Marijuana Safety Compliance Facility State Operating License that is valid and effective, subject to the required conditions stated in this Ordinance - 24.
-Mobile food service - 25.
-Motorcycle, all-terrain-vehicle, and personal watercraft dealer - 26.
-Packaging and labeling service - 27.
-Plumbing, mechanical, swimming pool contractors - 28.
-Recreational vehicle dealer (including boats and trailers) - 29.
-Rental and leasing of consumer goods and services - 30.
-Security service, security systems service, security guards, patrol service, investigation, and armored car service - 31.
-Self-service storage facility - 32.
-Truck, utility trailer, and recreational vehicle rental and leasing - 33.
-Testing laboratory - 34.
+- 23. Linen and uniform supply

+- 24. Management and business consulting service

+- 25. Medical Marijuana provisioning center established and operated by the holder of a Township marijuana provisioning center permit and which has been issued a medical marijuana provisioning center State Operating License that is valid and effective, subject to the required conditions stated in this Ordinance

+- 26. Medical Marijuana Safety Compliance Facility established and operated by the holder of a Township Medical Marijuana Safety Compliance Facility permit and which has been issued a Medical Marijuana Safety Compliance Facility State Operating License that is valid and effective, subject to the required conditions stated in Section 9B.06.11 of this Ordinance

+- 27. Medical Marijuana Secure Transporter established and operated by the holder of a Township Medical Marijuana Secure Transporter permit and which has been issued a Medical Marijuana Secure Transporter State Operating License that is valid and effective, subject to the required conditions stated in Section 9B.06.9 of this Ordinance

+- 28. Mobile food service

+- 29. Motorcycle, all-terrain-vehicle, and personal watercraft dealer

+- 30. Packaging and labeling service

+- 31. Plumbing, mechanical, swimming pool contractors

+- 32. Recreational vehicle dealer (including boats and trailers)

+- 33. Rental and leasing of consumer goods and services

+- 34. Security service, security systems service, security guards, patrol service, investigation, and armored car service

+- 35. Self-service storage facility - 36.
+Testing laboratory - 37.
+Truck, utility trailer, and recreational vehicle rental and leasing - 38.
 Uses involving the indoor discharge of firearms